In Part One of this step-by-step tutorial, we cover the basics of using widgets in WordPress.

 (Drag and drop your Text widget)

-Step 5 – Configure the widget.
+Step 5 – Configure your text widget settings.

-Click on the widget title bar to configure its settings.
+Click on the widget title bar to configure its options.
 Paste the code with the links to your contact page and graphic button into the text widget content area and click the save button …

-(Automatically add paragraphs option not selected)
+(Automatically add paragraphs box not ticked)

-(Automatically add paragraphs box checked)
+(Automatically add paragraphs box ticked)